 Early Life and Education

-Daniel Seth Loeb was born in Santa Monica, California, on December 18, 1961.
-He attended Palisades Charter High School and later pursued higher education at the University of California, Berkeley, for two years before transferring to Columbia University.
-He graduated from Columbia University in 1983 with a bachelor's degree in economics.
+Daniel Seth Loeb was born on December 18, 1961, in Santa Monica, California.
+He displayed an early interest in finance, later attending Palisades Charter High School.
+Loeb then spent two years at the University of California, Berkeley, before graduating from Columbia University with a bachelor's degree in economics in 1983.

 Rise to Success